0xboz/blog/_posts/2019-08-07-how-to-run-debug-cpp-with-vscode-on-debian.md

     caption: "Photo credit: [**John Cahil Rom**](https://www.pexels.com/@cahilrom)"
 ---

-[Visual Studio Code](https://code.visualstudio.com/) is a source code editor among many developers.
+[Visual Studio Code](https://code.visualstudio.com/) is a popular source code editor among many developers.
 This tutorial is going to show you how to run and debug lightweight C++ codes in it.

 Since my desktop runs on Debian, you might need to make a few minor changes for Windows PC and macOS.